leifurthorleifsson/www/content/authors/tarith/_index.md

 user_groups:
 - Graduate Students
 ---
 Tarith received his Bachelor's of Science in Aerospace Engineering from Iowa State University in 2021.
-In August 2021, he joined master's program in Aeronautics & Astronautics at Purdue University.
+In August 2021, he joined the master's program in Aeronautics & Astronautics at Purdue University.